psb-david-petty/mysql-example/README.md

 - [SQL](https://dev.mysql.com/doc/) can be a bit fussy.
   - By convention, SQL commands are in UPPERCASE, other text is in appropriate mixed case.
   - The `LOAD DATA INFILE '~/work/mysql-example/pioneers.computer.csv' ...` command requires an absolute (glob-pattern) path, the proper line termination (in this case `'\r\n'`), no blank / extra lines, and every field present that is marked ` NOT NULL`.
-- Every `SELECT` in this example ends with `WHERE sex = "F"`, *which is not the entire database*.
+- Every `SELECT` in this example ends with `WHERE gender = "F"`, *which is not the entire database*.
 There are 19 women pioneers out of 160 in this database, which limits the output to one ninth of it's potential total length for the purposes of this document.
 - The [Python](https://docs.python.org/3/) `mysql.connector` module exists in several versions and it took a bit to find the correct one for Python 3.
 (Also, *do not name your Python file `mysql.py`* or you will have trouble importing the `mysql` module you expect.)
 - *This test is not secure*.
   - The MySQL user `CREATE USER 'mysql'@'localhost' IDENTIFIED BY 'mysql';` with an easy-to-guess password is a terrible idea.